KSP-KOS/EditorTools/SublimeText3/README.md

 # Sublime Text 3 - kOS Syntax Highlighting

-This syntax definition was ported from [xeger's Atom package](https://github.com/KSP-KOS/EditorTools/tree/develop/Atom).
+This syntax definition is a fork of [xeger's Atom package](https://github.com/KSP-KOS/EditorTools/tree/develop/Atom).

 To install the kOS definition as is, place the `kOS.tmlLanguage` file your **user** package directory.  his directory by opening Sublime Text and selecting the following: